What is the RHT?

 Introduction to the Railway Heritage Trust

-The inception of the Trust was announced at a London conference on ‘The Future of the Railway Heritage’ on 23rd October 1984.
-The Trust was incorporated as an independent company limited by guarantee and commenced operations in April 1985.
+The formation of the Trust was announced at a London conference on ‘The Future of the Railway Heritage’ on 23 October 1984.
+The Trust was then incorporated as an independent company limited by guarantee and commenced operations in April 1985.
 It is formally owned by its members, who are usually the Directors of the Trust, and is independent of both Network Rail and National Highways, although both bodies provide its sponsorship.

 Our Governance

 The Trust has a Board of three Directors.
 Its Chair is Andy Savage, former Deputy Chief Inspector of the Rail Accident Investigation Branch of the Department for Transport, who has had a long career in railway civil engineering and contractor safety.
-Andy was Executive Director of the Trust from 2010 – 2022; the current Executive Director is Tim Hedley-Jones, and Ptolemy Dean, Architect to Westminster Abbey, is the other, non-Executive, Director.
-As well as the Executive Director the Trust employs Anna Jipps as Company Secretary.
+Andy was Executive Director of the Trust from 2010 to 2022.
+The current Executive Director is Tim Hedley-Jones, who has had a long career in the East Coast train operating company.
+Prior to that, he worked for HM Diplomatic Service.
+Ptolemy Dean, Architect to Westminster Abbey, is the other, non-Executive Director.
+As well as the Executive Director, the Trust employs Anna Jipps as Company Secretary.
 It is also assisted by a voluntary Advisory Panel of approximately 35 members.

 The Trust’s budget has grown from £1m in 1985/86 to £2.7m today.
-Its scope is basically buildings and structures owned by Network Rail, including those properties on a long lease to The Arch Co.
+Its scope is basically buildings and structures owned by Network Rail, including those properties on a long lease to The Arch Company.
 The scope also includes structures which are part of the National Highways (Historical Railways Estate).
-The Trust does not support heritage railways directly, nor does it deal with rolling stock, other mobile heritage or artefacts.
+The Trust does not support heritage railways directly (unless they lease Network Rail assets), nor does it deal with rolling stock, other mobile heritage or artefacts.

 Our Grants

-Grants are also available to help bring disused accommodation in historic premises back into beneficial use as a means of assisting conservation by regeneration.
+Grants are also available to help bring disused accommodation in historic premises back into beneficial use as a means of assisting conservation by regeneration and re-use.

 The Trust encourages applicants to approach as many other funding partners as possible.
-Since 1985, the Trust has awarded over 1,670 grants, to a total value of £54m, to projects in England, Scotland and Wales.
-The Trust has played a part in attracting to those projects further contributions of £74m.
+Since 1985, the Trust has awarded over 2,000 grants, to a total value of £72m, to projects in England, Scotland and Wales.
+The Trust has played a part in attracting to those projects further contributions of more than £100m.
 Cadw Welsh Historic Monuments, Historic England and Historic Environment Scotland have worked with the Trust on many jointly-funded projects.

 Our Focus